SantaLauk/ISMS-Portfolio-AIR/README.md

 A fully scripted **tabletop exercise** (Operation Stale Key) simulating the exploitation of a stale contractor account to access 4.1 GB of Restricted research data.
 Six timed injects test the team's detection, classification, containment, legal notification, and media handling capability, with facilitator notes, expected responses, and a structured debrief framework.

 ### 06 — Compliance
-The **Statement of Applicability** assesses all 93 ISO/IEC 27001:2022 Annex A controls — none are excluded.
+The **Statement of Applicability** assesses all 93 ISO/IEC 27001:2022 Annex A controls, none are excluded.
 9 are fully implemented, 63 are partially implemented, and 21 are not yet implemented, each with an evidence reference and recommended action.
 The **Internal Audit Report** documents a simulated first audit: 2 major non-conformities, 5 minor non-conformities, 5 observations, and 8 conformities, with a full findings log tracking corrective actions and target dates.

 ### 07 — Improvement
 A **10-month Security Improvement Roadmap** across 9 workstreams, covering 48 prioritised initiatives.
 Includes a 15-gate pre-certification checklist mapping every condition AIR must satisfy before submitting for Stage 1 external audit.